Back to Learning Resources

-Document control is core to ISO 9001, and is common to the other management standards.
+Document control is a core process of ISO 9001, and is common to the other management standards.

 From ISO 9001:2015: